 CHAPTER 1: FIXING

 What Remains: On the Sacred, the Lost, and the Forgotten Relics of Live Art is the first exhibition of Defibrillator Gallery’s 10th anniversary year and is curated by Netherlands-based ieke Trinks.
-Massive in scale and retrospective by nature, this visual art exhibition and performance art series features a cohort of artists from around the world who responded to an open call to reanimate Defibrillator’s collection of objects from performances that took place over the past nine years.
+Massive in scale and retrospective by nature, this visual art exhibition and performance art series features a cohort of artists from around the world who responded to an open call to reanimate Defibrillator’s archive of objects from performances that took place over the past nine years.

 FRI 07 FEB | 6-9PM | Performance Program + Opening

 - Angeliki Chaido Tsoli [Greece]

 - Jacqueline van de Geer [Canada, b.
 The Netherlands]

 - Nina Boas [Netherlands b.France]

 - Nora + Mána [Chicago]

 - Zander Porter [Germany b.
 Los Angeles] proxy: Stevie Hanley [Chicago]

 SUN 09 FEB | 2-4PM | Soup Kitchen Conversations: Activating an Archive